Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > So yeah, all three together create a complete set, like base vectors creating a space.
 Holochain implements Agents and Languages (=DNAs) but doesn't define or map what I call Perspectives

 Ok, this framing makes sense.
-I'm curious how
+DNA makes sense, a syntax of zomes (expressions).
+Agents feel more fuzzy to me; I guess its agent keys but also percieve varous zomes themselves (personas, deep key, conductor etc) as "agents".
+I'm curious where the boundaries that const